International Guest Presenter

 Dr Pearl Shangkuan is a highly sought-after conductor, lecturer and clinician who has led performances and workshops on six continents.
 She is the National President-elect of the American Choral Directors Association (ACDA), the chorus director of the Grand Rapids Symphony and Professor Emerita of Music at Calvin University in Grand Rapids, Michigan.
 She has conducted several times at Carnegie Hall and other major concert halls in the US.
 Her guest conducting engagements regularly take her to Europe, Asia, and across North America.

-"Dr. Pearl Shangkuan is a distinguished conductor, lecturer, and clinician, known for her exceptional leadership and inspiring presence.
+Renowned conductor and composer Dr. André Thomas, National Past President of the American Choral Directors Association (and our Choral Connect guest presenter in 2017) says: "Dr. Pearl Shangkuan is a distinguished conductor, lecturer, and clinician, known for her exceptional leadership and inspiring presence.
 With experience on six continents, Dr. Shangkuan brings excellence, scholarship, and excitement to every rehearsal and lecture she leads.
 Those who sing or perform under her direction feel seen, respected, and energized by her passion and commitment to music-making.
+Dr. Shangkuan’s work as a conductor, educator, and scholar is celebrated globally, and her leadership continues to inspire musicians and choral communities worldwide."

 International Zoom Presenters